thepick/FactFlow-Check/README.md

 ## Warm-up

-The check begins with a 6-question warm-up.
+The check begins with a brief 3-2-1 countdown to give the student a moment to prepare, followed by a 6-question warm-up.

 The warm-up gives the app an early sense of whether the student is ready for the faster placement path or whether the student should use the standard adaptive path.